c2jncr890u/c2jncr890u/README.md

 Module System
 -------------

 Each file is referenced by a URI.
-No implicit namespace partitioning is performed, though duplicate imports will be eliminated.
-Circular imports will be found and scolded.
+No implicit namespace partitioning is performed.
+Duplicate imports will be ignored.
+Circular imports will be scolded.

 Macro System
 ------------